JuliaGraphics/Luxor.jl/docs/src/polygons.md

 # Polygons and paths

+For drawing shapes, Luxor provides polygons and paths.

+A polygon is an ordered collection of Points stored in an array.

+A path is one or more straight and curved (Bézier) lines placed on the drawing.
+Paths can consist of subpaths.
+Luxor maintains a 'current path', to which you can add lines and curves until you finish with a stroke or fill instruction.

+Luxor also provides a Bézier-path type, which is an array of four-point tuples, each of which is a Bézier curve section.

+Functions are provided for converting between polygons and paths.

 ## Regular polygons ("ngons")

 A polygon is an array of points.
 The points can be joined with straight lines.